Blaizzy/mlx-embeddings/docs/Manpage.md

 - `HOMEBREW_FORBIDDEN_LICENSES`
   <br>A space-separated list of licenses.
 Homebrew will refuse to install a formula if it or any of its dependencies has a license on this list.

+- `HOMEBREW_FORCE_BREWED_CA_CERTIFICATES`
+  <br>If set, always use a Homebrew-installed `ca-certificates` rather than the system version.
+Automatically set if the system version is too old.

 - `HOMEBREW_FORCE_BREWED_CURL`
   <br>If set, always use a Homebrew-installed `curl`(1) rather than the system version.
 Automatically set if the system version of `curl` is too old.